Tropical methods for building real space sextics with totally real tritangent planes: Type (3) tangencies for trivalent tritangents

 In this section we determine the lifting multiplicities of type (3) tangencies.
 There are 12 cases to be analyzed, and we discuss them in increasing order of complexity.
 Several of them can be deduced from the computations done in~\cite{CM20}.
 In particular, \autoref{pr:Prop5.2Corrected} given in the Appendix to the present paper fixes a small inaccuracy in the proof of~\cite[Proposition 5.2]{CM20} regarding the proof of the lifting multiplicity for a type (3c) tangency for a smooth tropical quartic curve in~$\TPr^2$.

 Throughout this section we assume that $\Lambda$ is trivalent and contains a slope one edge.
-The combinatorics of the stars of the tropical sextic $\Gamma$ at a vertex of $\Lambda$ carrying a tangency point of type (3) were determined by {Lemmas}~\ref{lm:starsTopVertexMostType3d3h} and~\ref{lm:starsTangency3bb}.
+The combinatorics of the stars of $\Gamma$ at a vertex carrying a type (3h) or (3bb) tangency were determined by {Lemmas}~\ref{lm:starsTopVertexMostType3d3h} and~\ref{lm:starsTangency3bb}.

-\begin{remark} Type (3) tangencies involving a horizontal leg can be treated with techniques developed in~\cite{CM20, LM17}.
+\begin{remark} Type (3) tangencies along a horizontal leg of $\Lambda$ can be treated with techniques developed in~\cite{CM20, LM17}.
 In particular, \cite[Proposition 5.2]{CM20} ensures that tangencies of type (3a) along a horizontal leg have local lifting multiplicity two, but a unique value for the initial forms $(\bar{n},\bar{p})$.
 Horizontal type (3c) tangencies are treated in~\autoref{pr:Prop5.2Corrected}. \end{remark}

 Our first statement discusses types (3cc) and (3ac):